danawanzer/stats-with-jamovi/_main.md

 Let's run an example with data from lsj-data.
 Open data from your Data Library in "lsj-data".
 Select and open "clinicaltrial".
 This dataset is hypothetical data of a clinical trial in which you are testing a new antidepressant drug called *Joyzepam*.
 In order to construct a fair test of the drug's effectiveness, the study involves three separate drugs to be administered.
 One is a placebo, and the other is an existing antidepressant / anti-anxiety drug called *Anxifree*.
 A collection of 18 participants with moderate to severe depression are recruited for your initial testing.
 Because the drugs are sometimes administered in conjunction with psychological therapy, your study includes 9 people undergoing cognitive behavioral therapy (CBT) and 9 who are not.
 Participants are randomly assigned (doubly blinded, of course) a treatment, such that there are 3 CBT people and 3 no-therapy people assigned to each of the 3 drugs.
 A psychologist assesses the mood of each person after a 3 month run with each drug, and the overall improvement in each person's mood is assessed on a scale ranging from -5 to +5.

+\begin{warning}
+Do not use the one-way ANOVA analysis in jamovi!
+The options there are too limited for our use.
+Instead, be sure you use ANOVA!
+\end{warning}

-1. To perform a one-way ANOVA in jamovi, go to the Analyses tab, click the ANOVA button, and choose "ANOVA".
+1. To perform a one-way ANOVA in jamovi, go to the Analyses tab, click the **ANOVA** button, and choose "ANOVA".
 You might be asking why we aren't choosing "One-Way ANOVA" and that's because the options there are too limited.

 2. Move your dependent variable `mood.gain` to the Dependent Variable box and your independent variable `drug` to the Fixed Factors box.

-3. Select $\omega^2$ for your effect size.
+3. Select $\omega^2$ (omega-squared) for your effect size.

 4. Ignore the Model drop-down menu.
 If you are doing more complicated ANOVAs you will need this.
 We will ignore it.